rvesteinsdottir/spectrum/README.md

     - Device SDK for iPhone build
     - **OR** Simulator SDK for iPhone Simulator build
 2. Player Settings -> Other Settings confirm Identification Bundle Identifier is "game.unity2d.Spectrum"
-3. Select File -> Build Settings -> Build
+3. Once Player Settings are confirmed, navigate to File -> Build Settings -> Build
-4. Once build is complete, open build folder, open file "Unity-iPhone.xcodeproj" in XCode
+4. After build is complete, open build folder.
+Open file "Unity-iPhone.xcodeproj" in XCode

 Set up Xcode to run the project:
-1. XCode -> Preferences -> Accounts.
-Select or add your Apple ID
+1. XCode -> Preferences -> Accounts, select or add your Apple ID
 2. In menu on the top left, click folder icon to show Project Navigator
 3. Double click on Unity-iPhone
 4. Select Signing & Capabilities